-To open one or several parts in the Score editor you proceed much as with the other editors: select one or several tracks or any number of parts (on the same or different tracks), and select "Open Score Editor" from the Scores submenu on the MIDI menu.
+To open one or several parts in the Score editor you proceed much as with the other editors: select the parts (on the same or different tracks), and select "Open Score Editor" from the Scores submenu on the MIDI menu.
 The default key command for this is [Ctrl]/[Command]-[R].